ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

    x1,Version for this Boot Interface as defined in :ref:`rmm_el3_ifc_versioning`. x2,Maximum number of CPUs to be supported at runtime.
 RMM should ensure that it can support this maximum number. x3,Base address for the shared buffer used for communication between EL3 firmware and RMM.
 This buffer must be of 4KB size (1 page).
-The Boot Manifest must be present at the base of this shared buffer during cold boot.
+The Boot Manifest must be present at the base of this shared buffer during cold boot. x4,"Activation token.
+Should be set to 0 on the initial boot of the system.
+For a subsequent warm boot or when using Live Firmware Activation, the activation token should be set to the value returned by RMM for this CPU during the initial boot (in x2)."

 During cold boot, EL3 firmware needs to allocate a 4KB page that will be passed to RMM in x3.
 This memory will be used as shared buffer for communication